 The good news is that if the individual can turn away from the slighting source and towards those that celebrate his or her authentic strengths, he or she can be “saved.”
 One loving person can make all the difference.
 Since survivors often have great diligence, humility, and hunger, they can hone talents and achieve unusual success.

-While parents are often seen as the source, soul murder can also be inflicted by peers, siblings, teachers and even employers.
+While parents are often seen as the source, soul murder can also be inflicted by peers, siblings, teachers, and even employers.
 It might involve chronic cutting comments or a few pointed stabs.
-I once heard about teacher in an elementary school who frequently called a small, fair and blush-prone classmate, “Weasel,” instead of his name.
+I once heard about a teacher in an elementary school who frequently called a small, fair, and blush-prone classmate, “Weasel,” instead of his name.
 That child died in his late teens in a car accident.
-A client told me that during high school, an employer at his part time restaurant job made racist statements to his face.
-He had been a punctual, industrious and respectful employee.
+A client told me that during high school, an employer at his part-time restaurant job made racist statements to his face.
+He had been a punctual, industrious, and respectful employee.
 Reduced to tears by this violence, his father intervened and it stopped.
 If a clear-eyed caring person has your back, you can often withstand.

 Someone once shared that as a 13-year old, he was bullied and beaten by his suburban classmates for dating a girl who had broken up with a popular athlete.
 His mother told him to buck up or punch a kid in the face.
 When his parents went on vacation he tried to enroll himself in another school with the assistance of a grandparent.
 The parents nixed it and the antics ensued.
 He became resigned.
 The natural verve that led him to take matters into his own hands at such a young age was later reclaimed through a therapeutic process.